CiscoDevIoT/gateway-python-sdk/README.md

 ## Term

-- **Gateway**: 'Gateway' is a device connected to DevIoT like a raspberry pi board or a mobile phone
+- **Gateway**: 'Gateway' is a device connected to DevIoT like a Raspberry Pi board or a mobile phone
 - **Thing**: 'Thing' is a sensor or a module in a gateway like a light sensor, LED, or GPS.
 A thing is an icon in DevIoT.
 A gateway can have several things.
 - **Property**: 'Property' is a variable measured by a thing.
 For instance, Latitude and longitude are properties of a GPS.
 A thing can have several properties.
 - **Action**: 'Action' is a command for a module.
 For example, turning on and off LED are two different actions.
 A thing can have several actions.